rajjitlai/bca-2nd-sem-Python/explanation.md

 5. The sum of the series is then updated by adding to it the value of the current term, which is calculated as `((x^i)/fact)`.

-6.The function returns the total sum of the series.
+6. The function returns the total sum of the series.

 7. The code calls the `series_sum` function with the input values of `n` and `x` (5 and 2, respectively) and assigns the result to a variable called `result`.

-7. The code prints the value of `result`.
+8. The code prints the value of `result`.
 <hr>